forestgrape/coronavirus/2_biological/coronavirus_evolution.md

 ##### Coronavirus Species
 > A coronavirus species denotes a collection of lineages of coronaviruses which readily undergo recombination.

+* The above definition is analog to the definition of species for animals with sexual recombination, where a species denotes a set of lineages with can recombine.
+* The above definition means the viruses draw from the same gene pool.

 ##### Virus Variant
 >> A virus variant is a collection of virus lineages which are closely related but differ in their behavior.